CLFlix/osuUtils/README.md

 ### Start Stream Tools

 This will try to start all the applications you provided in the configuration.
 It will also tell you what application it's trying to start up, so you can keep track of what's happening.
-If you didn't

 ### Close Stream Tools